Jovan Ćulibrk: Monasticism

 In 1991, Ćulibrk entered the Savina Monastery as a novice.
 In 1992, he moved to the Cetinje Monastery.
 On the eve of Nativity of John the Baptist in 1993, he was tonsured a monk there, receiving the monastic name of Jovan (from Їωан).

 From 1993 to 2003, Jovan lectured on Serbian and Slovene literature, general history, and was also the secretary of Theological Seminary of St. Peter of Cetinje.
 On 31 October 1995 in the Stanjevići Monastery, Budva Metropolitan bishop Amfilohije Radović of Montenegro and the Littoral ordained him as a hierodeacon.
 On 16 June 1997, he was ordained hieromonk.

 In 1997, Jovan was appointed monk of Moračnik Monastery, Moračnik Island.
 He worked on the renovation of churches and monasteries on Lake Skadar.
 In 1998, he participated in the creation of the Radio Svetigora, the first radio channel of the Serbian Orthodox Church, and since then has remained its employee.

 Since June 1999, Jovan has been at the Patriarchate of Peć in Kosovo and Metochia.
 He supervised the Church relations with the KFOR and United Nations Interim Administration Mission in Kosovo.
 He worked for the salvation of religious objects, refugee protection, calculating and determining the number of victims, wounded, lost, expelled and working on the documentation of the suffering of Serbs civilians.
 In January 2001, Jovan visited Israel, as a member of the Yugoslavia State Delegation, and prestented his viewpoints on the Kosovo Question.
 In the same year, this connection went to Italy to build cooperation with Italian institutions for the protection of the heritage of the Serbian Orthodox Church in Kosovo and Metochia.

 During the 2000s, Jovan served at a number of temples and monasteries in the Holy Land, including Sarandar Monastery on Mount of Temptation.

 In the early 2000s, Jovan contributed to the efforts of the Serbian Orthodox Church for the rehabilitation of Nikolaj Velimirović, a controversial figure due to his extensive anti-Semitic rhetoric in the 1930s.
 Jovan has faced criticism by some authors for not addressing antisemitism within the Church and the work of Velimirović.
 He organised and led the project of adapting poems written by Nikolaj Velimirović into rock music album, titled Pesme iznad istoka i zapada (Songs beyond East and West), which gathered a number of Serbian and Yugoslav rock bands.

 In 2004, he was awarded Golda Meir Award and in 2020 he was awarded the Israeli order "Knight of Ladino".

 On 12 July 2007 in Cetinje, Jovan was erected as Protosyncellus.

-Jovan has emphasized the necessity for political and military victories of the Bosnian Serb community over that of spiritual victory despite military defeat which other figures in Republika Srpska have emphasized.
+Jovan has emphasized the necessity for political and military victories of the Bosnian Serb community over that of spiritual victory despite military defeat.
 According to Ćulibrk, this victory is reflected in the "cleansing" of a part of multiethnic Bosnia by the Serb forces.
 As such Ćulibrk has claimed that "Serbian Sarajevo is also the symbol of a town cleansed by fire".